Thomas Gambino: Early life

 Gambino was born on August 23, 1929, to Carlo and Catherine (née Castellano) Gambino.
-He had four siblings, Joseph, Carl and Phyllis Gambino Sinatra.
+He had three siblings, Joseph, Carl, and Phyllis Gambino Sinatra.
 His father joined the original Mangano crime family during the 1930s, rose to capo and later to underboss.
 In 1957, Carlo Gambino became boss of what is now called the Gambino crime family.
 Carlo Gambino became one of the most powerful mobsters in Cosa Nostra history.

 Thomas Gambino graduated from Manhattan College in the Bronx and then started working for the Gambino family.
 In 1962 Gambino married Tommy Lucchese's daughter Frances.
 Over 1,000 guests attended the wedding, at which Carlo Gambino presented Lucchese with a $30,000 gift.
 In return, Lucchese gave Gambino a part of his rackets at Idlewild Airport (now called John F. Kennedy Airport).
 Lucchese exercised control over airport management security and all the airport unions.
-As a team, Lucchese and Gambino now controlled the airport, the Commission, and most organized crime in New York City.
+As a team, Lucchese and Gambino now controlled the airport, the commission, and most organized crime in New York City.
 When Tommy Lucchese died in 1967, his interests in the garment industry were passed to Thomas Gambino, forming the basis of Gambino's wealth.

 By the 1990s, Thomas Gambino owned three homes; one in Florida, another in Lido Beach, New York, and a third on Manhattan's exclusive Upper East Side.
 Thomas Gambino also headed the Gambino Medical and Science Foundation, which in 1991 financed a $2 million pediatric bone marrow transplant unit at Long Island Jewish Medical Center.
 Thomas Gambino's personal wealth was estimated to be around $75 million in 1992.